 The So Schmeckt NÖ Adventmarkt

-Here’s another one of Vienna’s little jewels, hidden away from the public except at a few choice special events: Palais Niederösterreich, home to 16th-century chambers and painted wooden inlaid ceilings.
+Here’s another one of Vienna’s little architectural jewels, largely hidden away from the public except at a few choice special events: Palais Niederösterreich, home to 16th-century chambers and painted wooden inlaid ceilings.

-Fortunately, one of those events is a Christmas market showcasing the best of the province of Niederösterreich (Lower Austria), a region full of tradition, fine food, and a willingness to share both.
+Fortunately, one of those special events is a Christmas market showcasing the best of the province of Niederösterreich (Lower Austria), a region full of tradition, fine food, and a welcome willingness to share both.

-The German title for the event is the So Schmeckt NÖ Adventmarkt, which translates as “a taste of Lower Austria Advent market”.
+The German title for the event is the So Schmeckt NÖ Adventmarkt, which translates literally as “A Taste of Lower Austria Advent Market”.
 Taste is the pertinent word, here.

-The market is a treasure trove for those little gifts you take with you to lunches and coffee mornings.
-Organic jams and spreads; sauces, vinegars, and oils; handcrafted chocolates or quail eggs with chili; regional wines, spirits, and liqueurs.
+The market is a treasure trove for those little gifts you take with you to lunches and coffee mornings at a friend’s house.
+Organic jams and spreads; sauces, vinegars, and oils; handcrafted chocolates; regional wines, spirits, and liqueurs.

-All of which is jolly fine.
-But the real insider tip is to join one of the palais tours that only take place during such events.
-I’m not sure how much would be in English, but this is the only way to get to see, for example, the renaissance chamber from the late 16th century with its gorgeous wooden decor.
+All of which is wonderful.
+But the real insider tip is to join one of the palais tours that only take place during such events (register for one at the entrance counter).

-Which reminds me…if you do go, always be sure to glance up now and then.
-We sat casually with coffee and cake in one room only to notice that the ceiling looked like something from a church in Florence.
+Which reminds me…if you do go to the market, always be sure to glance up now and then.
+We sat casually with coffee and cake in one room only to notice the ceiling looked like something from a church in Florence.

 How to find the Adventmarkt

-Palais Niederösterreich practically has its own subway station at Herrengasse.
+Palais Niederösterreich practically has its own subway station at Herrengasse on the U3 line.
 For travel tips, see the main Palais article.

 Address: Palais Niederösterreich, Herrengasse 13, 1010 Vienna